area17/twill/docs/.sections/block-editor.md

 ];
 ```

-### Content Editor
+### Previewing Blocks from the Content Editor

-You can enable the content editor individual block previews by providing a `resources/views/site/layouts/block.blade.php` lade layout file.
-The layout should be yielding a `content` section: `@yield('content')` with any frontend CSS/JS included exactly like in your main frontend layout.
-A simple example could be:
+You can enable the content editor individual block previews by providing a `resources/views/site/layouts/block.blade.php` blade file.
+This file will be treated as a _layout_, so it will need to yield a `content` section: `@yield('content')`.
+It will also need to include any frontend CSS/JS necessary to give the block the look and feel of the corresponding frontend layout.
+Here's a simple example:

 ```php
 <!doctype html>